ssfsx17/ffpnp/readable.md

 After Armor Damage that you take is decreased by 15%.

-### Status: Atheist
+### Status: Aurora

-Both incoming and outgoing Magical damage is decreased by 25%.
+Restores HP during the status phase.
+The amount restored is equal to your Level
+\* Stamina \* 0.1

 ### Status: Asylum

 Restores HP during the status phase.
 The amount restored is equal to your Level
 \* Stamina \* 0.1

+### Status: Atheist

+Both incoming and outgoing Magical damage is decreased by 25%.

 ### Status: Berserk